ENSURE YOU’RE INSURED

-Costs will vary depending on your age, destination, duration of your journey and if you have any pre-existing medical conditions.
-It is important to note that the inclusions with each policy are different.
-So, price is not the only factor you should consider when choosing travel insurance – cheaper policies often don’t provide the cover you might expect.
-You should read the PDS carefully before purchasing any travel insurance policy as each product may or may not be suitable for your needs.
-If you’re looking for information in the PDS about cover for COVID-19, you can jump straight to the relevant information by searching for terms like “COVID”, “Coronavirus”, “pandemic” and “epidemic” within the document.
+Costs will vary depending on your age, destination, duration of your journey, preferred excess, cancellation cover, and if you have any pre-existing medical conditions.
+It is important to note that the inclusions with each policy are different so price is not the only factor you should consider when choosing travel insurance – cheaper policies often don’t provide the cover you might expect.
+You should read the small print carefully before purchasing any travel insurance policy to ensure it is suitable for your needs.

 Credit Card Travel Insurance

 Many premium credit cards come with complimentary travel insurance.
 If you elect to only be covered by your credit card travel insurance it is paramount that you understand the terms and conditions, policy availability subject to your age, trip duration and destination, item limits, sub-limits and exclusions that may apply.
 It is also worth noting that many credit card travel insurance policies automatically exclude cover for epidemics and pandemics and may not cover charter flights.